 Details about the variation in your input factors can be fed into Design-Expert® software.
 Then you can generate propagation of error (POE) plots showing how that error is transmitted to the response.
 Look for conditions that minimize transmitted variation, thus creating a process that’s robust to factor settings.
 This tutorial shows how to generate POE from an experiment designed by response surface methods (RSM).

 Propagation of error is covered in the One Factor RSM tutorial in a way that is far easier to see, so be sure to review this if you want to develop a fuller understanding of this mathematical tool.

-To be sure we start from the same stage of analysis, re-open the file named RSMa.dxpx.
+To be sure we start from the same stage of analysis, re-open the data file named Chemical Conversion (analyzed).
 Then click the Design node on the left side of the screen to get back to the design layout.
 Next select View, Column Info Sheet.
 Enter the following information into the Std.
 Dev. column: time: 0.5, temperature: 1.0, catalyst: 0.05, as shown below.

 Notice the software already entered the standard deviation for the analyzed response, Conversion (4.1…).
 Because you haven’t changed any other data, Design-Expert remembers your previous analysis choices — you can simply click through the analysis buttons.

 Right-clicking the buttons to the left of response names allows you to specify a different standard deviation.